Before we begin, please allow me to first be transparent about what this post is and what it isn’t.

 Meanwhile, interested in an additional, physical layer of privacy?
-Read on.
+Read on!

-Since most of these covers use adhesive to stick to the screen around the lens of your device, it’s important to be aware that removing these requires some finesse.
+Since most of these covers use adhesive to stick to the screen around the lens of your device, it’s important to be aware that it’s easy to crack your screen if you press too hard when applying them and/or likewise removing them so I remind myself often that these requires some finesse.

-Here’s one of the adhesive kinds I’ve used with success –> https://www.amazon.com/0-027in-MacBook-Smartphone-Protecting-Security/dp/B077ZT29P2/
+Here’s one of the adhesive kinds I’ve used with great success –> https://www.amazon.com/0-027in-MacBook-Smartphone-Protecting-Security/dp/B077ZT29P2/

-Privacy covers are a great safety check to help us all be more mindful of using our cameras only when we’ve checked ourselves and our surroundings before a video call to make sure there’s nothing in frame that creates preventable risk, like passwords on sticky notes (I’ve seen this many times), or anything like that we wouldn’t want anyone to use against us, etc.
+Privacy covers are a great safety check to help us all be more mindful of using our cameras only when we’ve checked ourselves and our surroundings before a video call to make sure there’s nothing in frame that creates preventable risk, like passwords on sticky notes (I’ve seen it!), or other kinds of identifying details we wouldn’t want anyone to use against us, etc.